AlfieKunz/Chess-Game-AI/README.md

 Chess averages ~35 legal moves per position; searching 10 moves deep yields no more than 35^10 ≈ 2.7×10^15 positions!!
 To have any hope of writing a chess engine, we are forced to walk down one of two paths: reinforcement-learning based AIs (such as AlphaZero), or deterministic, tree-search AIs (such as MiniMax).
 As the former can produce "blind spots" in practice for unknown scenarios, we traverse the latter...

-The **MiniMax** algorithm provides a robust, "play-safe" foundation: by assuming 'perfect' play from the opponent, the algorithm guarantees mathematically optimal decisions within its search depth: we effectively *minimise* the *maximum* evaluation of all our opponent's responces to a given move, by emplyoying a depth-first search on the current position.
-Henceforth, a strong chess engine can be broken down into one which searches through positions quickly and efficiently, and one that can effectively evaluate the leaf nodes of our tree.
+The **MiniMax** algorithm provides a robust, "play-safe" foundation: by assuming 'perfect' play from the opponent, the algorithm guarantees mathematically optimal decisions within its search depth: we effectively *minimise* the *maximum* evaluation of all our opponent's responses to a given move, by employing a depth-first search on the current position.
+Hence, a strong chess engine can be broken down into one which searches through positions quickly and efficiently, and one that can effectively evaluate the leaf nodes of our tree.

 Once a branch is proven no better than an already-found alternative, there is no need to explore it deeper: we can 'prune' the search early, saving *lots* of time.
 This forms the basis of Alpha-Beta Pruning.
-As a result, it is desired to search the moves in some position from 'best to worse'; all these weaker moves can be pruned very quickly, from our previously calculated strong score.
-This incentivises many algorithms for sorting the available moves, before sorting them.
+As a result, it is desired to search the moves in some position from 'best to worst'; all these weaker moves can be pruned very quickly, from our previously calculated strong score.
+This incentivises many algorithms for sorting the available moves, before searching them.
 Advanced techniques like Null Move Pruning and Delta Pruning further compress the search tree aggressively, allowing the AI to reach significantly higher depths in identical time controls.

 To correctly evaluate a board position, we keep track of its details down the tree (hence motivating the use of storing the board, its pieces, and its data in efficient 'bit' form).
 From this, we can use the piece material, the activity of each piece, what phase of the game we are in, how likely pawns are to promote, king safety, etc to judge the strength of a given position for each player.